-It has happened to me more than once: I will guest-speak on a podcast or be teaching a class when I reveal that I am a master in the Order, a magician, and a Christian.
+It has happened to me more than once: I will guest-speak on a podcast or be teaching a class when I reveal I am a master in the Order, a magician, and a Christian.
 As soon as those three concepts are heard together, there always seems to be a collective gasp from my audience.
-A flurry of questions follows intermixed with a hail of biblical references to indicate that magick is forbidden.
+A flurry of questions follows, intermixed with a hail of references to show that magick is forbidden in the Bible.

 “The two are mutually exclusive,” my questioners tell me.
-The prevailing notion is that traditional belief in the Logos and magick cannot co-exist without compromising something of one or the other.
+The prevailing notion is that traditional belief in the Logos and magick cannot co-exist without compromising something of one.
 This idea is the unfortunate side-effect of two forces that have conspired to force most modern Christians; or even those brought up in Christian homes; to believe that to be a follower of Christ, one cannot be a magician, and vice versa.

 The two forces that cause these beliefs are bad catechesis and biblical illiteracy.

-It is true that the Judeo-Christian belief in magick and magical practice is limited and obscure.
+The Judeo-Christian belief in magick and magical practice is limited and obscure.
 It is not; however; at all accurate to say that it is non-existent.
-Nor should we assume that it is a manipulation of biblical history or tradition.
-In other words: one need not be a Christian heretic to believe in Christian magick.
+Nor should we assume it is a manipulation of biblical history or tradition.
+In other words, one need not be a Christian heretic to believe in Christian magick.
 This has been the case since long before Christ.

 In this world, Man was made in God’s image.
 He, therefore, had something of a divine essence about him.
-Mankind had a kind of power all its own.
-It was consistent with their eternal soul and material body, it made sense that some of these powers could extend beyond the merely physical or intellectual.
+Humankind had a kind of power all its own.
+It was consistent with their eternal soul and material body.
+It made sense that some of these powers could extend beyond the merely physical or intellectual.

-In this blog, we will be addressing at some length why magick and Christianity can coexist and why most Christians believe they can’t.
-It is my hope that by the end of the article, people will discover in their Christian faith a mystical heart.
+In this blog, we will address at some length why magick and Christianity can coexist and why most Christians believe they can’t.
+I hope that by the end of the article, people will discover in their Christian faith a mystical heart.
 One that will expand their mind to the possibility of the divine and will flower into practice and exploration of their spiritual abilities.
-Potentially even leading them to walk the White Road for themselves, one day.
+Potentially even leading them to walk the White Road for themselves one day.

 The Bible Forbids Sorcery

-While not the oldest form of Jewish magical practice, kabbalistic magick does find its roots in deep antiquity.
+While not the oldest form of Jewish magical practice, kabbalistic magick finds its roots in deep antiquity.
 It is often helpful for Christians exploring this topic today, to remember as their first principle that Christ was a fully Jewish Messiah.
-One that participated in Jewish festivals and its sacrificial tradition (Matthew 26: 17-19, Mark 14:12-16, Luke 2:41-43, 22: 7-15, John 2: 13 John 13:1, Matthew 5:18-19, Luke 16:17).
+One that took part in Jewish festivals and its sacrificial tradition (Matthew 26: 17-19, Mark 14:12-16, Luke 2:41-43, 22: 7-15, John 2: 13, John 13:1, Matthew 5:18-19, Luke 16:17).

-Not all of the Jewish tradition was written down, if it was written down at all.
+Not all the Jewish tradition was written, if it was written at all.
 When it was, it was often in commentaries represented in different texts other than the texts upon which they commented.
 One such text is the Tractate Gittin.

 In Chapter 7 of the Tractate Gittin, we find a story dealing with Solomon and Benayahu, and how together they conspired through magical means to capture and control Ashmedai, a demon who was portrayed as the king of the demons.
-The story is summarized as follows:
+The story is summarized:

 “Solomon sent for Benayahu, son of Jehoiada, a member of the royal entourage, and gave him a chain onto which a sacred name of God was carved, and a ring onto which a sacred name of God was carved, and fleeces of wool and wineskins of wine…When Ashmedai awoke he struggled to remove the chain.
 Benayahu said to him: The name of your Master is upon you, the name of your Master is upon you, do not tear the chain.
 God’s name is written on this chain, and it is forbidden to destroy it.”– The Tractate Gittin (fol.
 68)